-- When the control input is 1, the output is enabled and the gate will behave like conventional buffer.
+- When the control input is 1, the output is enabled and the gate will behave like a conventional buffer.

-- When the control input is 0, the output is disabled and the gate will be in high impedance state.
+- When the control input is 0, the output is disabled and the gate will be in a high impedance state.

 - To form a single bus line, all the outputs of the 4 buffers are connected together.